George C. Yount: Family

 His nephew, Harry Yount, was a gamekeeper in Yellowstone National Park and is considered the first park ranger of the National Park Service.

-Children

 Yount had left his family in Missouri in 1826.
 His two daughters, Elizabeth Ann and Frances, along with her husband William Bartlett Vines, came west with the Walker-Chiles Party of 1843.
 They lived in George Yount's blockhouse on Rancho Caymus.

-Grandchildren

-George and Eliza had nine grandchildren: